Home

-IDEA Part B outlines your procedural safeguards, which covers parent consent and special education procedures.
-IDEA covers all of your rights pertaining to consent, confidentiality, complaint procedures, due process, hearing and appeals, school discipline and private placement.
+IDEA outlines your procedural safeguards, which cover parent consent and special education procedures.
+IDEA covers all of your rights pertaining to confidentiality, complaint procedures, due process, hearings and appeals, school discipline and private placement.

 The Individuals with Disabilities Education Act (IDEA) states the school district has achieved informed consent if: